The MEI, in collaboration with FARE, held a conference featuring Professor Pierre Desrochers.

-This event presented this vision, as well as a case study of supermarkets as a model of efficient market processes.
+This event presented the Austrian view of markets as an information-processing system, and a case study of supermarkets as a model of efficient market processes.
 Bringing together food products from all over the world to sell them in a single place is one of the logistical marvels of modern market economies.
-But it is not simply a matter of moving physical goods around; a crucial part of the process involves exchanging information about consumer demand and about all these products and their distribution.
-The speakers presented the negative consequences for consumers of abandoning this system.
-This is a topical issue at a time when the federal government has launched consultations to develop a “national food policy.”
+But it is not simply a matter of moving physical things; a crucial part of the process involves exchanging many different kinds of information about consumer demand and about all these products and their distribution.

-Pierre Desrochers holds a Ph.D. in geography from the Université de Montréal.
+Pierre Desrochers holds a Ph.D. in geography from the University of Montreal.
 He is an Associate Professor at the University of Toronto Mississauga’s Department of Geography and an Associate Researcher at the MEI.